Tokyo, Japan: The Palace Hotel

 After Hours & On Weekends

 The concierge can set up many private excursions throughout the city to meet you and your clients’ needs.
 Of course, the Imperial Palace garden grounds and the barracks where Samurai lived is a must, and the city has a rich assortment of art museums and glamorous shopping areas such as the world-renowned Ginza.
 However, if you want to treat your group to something different, opt for the Robot Restaurant Show.
-The spectacle includes dancing girls, live music, and performers inside huge, 10-foot robots dueling with swords and spinning around just feet from your seat. robot-restaurant.com
+The spectacle includes dancing girls, live music, and performers inside huge, 10-foot robots dueling with swords and spinning around just feet from your seat. shinjuku-robot.com

 Six airlines (American, ANA, Delta, JAL, Singapore, and United) fly the 11-hour direct flight from LAX into Tokyo arriving at the Narita Airport which is an hour from the city.
 Most visitors then jump on the comfortable Narita Express train for the hour journey to Tokyo station with its hundreds of new restaurants and shops located under the heart of the city.

 The Shangri-La Hotel features 200 gorgeously appointed rooms as well as the CHI Spa.
 New to the property, and tailored for international business travelers is “Authentically Tokyo,” a new three-night, four-day package providing use of extensive meeting rooms, facilities, lunches and dinners at their signature restaurants Piacere (Italian) and Nadamen (Japanese).
 Included in the package are local dining experiences outside the Hotel, excursions to Hakone’s Hot Springs, or a bullet train to Kyoto.
 Tokyo’s world-famous Ginza district and the vibrant restaurants of Marunouchi are a short ride from the Shangri-La Hotel, which is located in the financial heart of Japan. shangri-la.com